center-for-humans-and-machines/concordia/concordia_workshop.md

 ## Agent-Based Models (ABM)
 * ABMs are stochastic simulations to study interactions between agents
-* Agents are treated as individuals with certain traits / attributes.
+* Agents are treated as individuals with certain traits / attributes. ("They implement and *act* function")

 ---